-It is not perhaps out of pace to mention here that, as we see it, decolonization implies not only the end of all forms of colonial domination, but also the elimination of all those consequences which tend to perpetuate the influence of colonialism
+It is not perhaps out of pace to mention here that, as we see it, decolonization implies not only the end of all forms of colonial domination, but also the elimination of all those consequences which tend to perpetuate the influence of colonialism and to encourage its aims, avowed or clandestine.

-The Exile On Groix Island And The Triumphal Return Of Habib Bourguiba In Tunisia.
-Tunis- June 5, 1955- After his exile by the French authorities, the triumphant return of Habib BOURGUIBA to Tunisia: Habib BOURGUIBA, founder of the Neo-Destour, spearhead of the movement for the independence of Tunisia, wearing the traditional fez, a scarf tied around his neck, standing in a jeep, greets the enthusiastic crowd that has come to acclaim him in the streets of the city.
-Image © Philippe Le Tellier/Paris Match via Getty Images and to encourage its aims, avowed or clandestine.
 It often occurs that when, political emancipation is won, there is no clear-cut frontier between dependence and freedom.
 Firm and persevering action is then called for in order to eliminate, one 'by one, the consequences of colonial status, and restore its full meaning and all its prerogatives to independence.

 Such action is not without risks.
-But we have judged it necessary, whatever the price, as in-dependence - the first stage in the reconquest of human dignity makes people the masters of their own destiny.
+But we have judged it necessary, whatever the price, as independence - the first stage in the reconquest of human dignity makes people the masters of their own destiny.
 After independence, all things become possible; and in particular, methodical, coherent and sustained action to improve the moral and material condition of men.